 Did Minterest consider any other locations besides Singapore as its headquarters?
 Why/why not?

 Singapore as Minterest’s headquarters is a natural choice.
 The founders are based in Singapore and it is also a major financial centre and fintech hub in the region.
 The regulatory regime is forward looking and is conducive for a business like ours to grow and flourish.
 With high regulatory standards ensuring our processes are of the highest standards, we will then bring these standards to other countries as we seek to provide our services to the unserved and underserved businesses in the region.

 The most challenging aspect is in the deal selection process.
 We see hundreds of loan applications each month and whilst many have interesting ideas and products, it is important not to lose sight of the most important criteria for loan approvals – cashflows.
 We have developed our proprietary screening model taking into account over 200 data points to assess each deal.
 Structuring of repayment sources is critical in our opinion as we need to ensure that the loans can be repaid on time to our investors.

 The most rewarding part is when we disburse a loan to a small business knowing that the proceeds will be used to turbo-charge the borrowers’ business, allowing them to continue to provide employment to the Singapore workforce and contribute positively to the country’s economy.

 To learn more about crowdfunding or how your business can obtain a business loan, refer to our website or follow ValueChampion on Facebook.
+For more details about Minterest's platform, please review our guide.
 If you are interested in sharing your small business's story, shoot us an email at [email protected], we'd love to hear from you!